 Karey Lee Watanabe

-Karey currently holds a BICP Level 2 Coaching Certification and has worked for the North American Trek Dirt Series (formally known as the Sugoi Dirt Series) as a Coach, as well as, coaching for the BICP/IMBA.
+Karey currently holds a BICP Level 2 Coaching Certification and has worked for the Dirt Series as a Coach, as well as, coaching for the BICP/IMBA.
 She also has her official NCCP cycling community initiation and basic cycling skills certification, and a 50-hour wilderness first aid certificate and CPR.
 In 2016, she initiated the Youth Cycling Program in conjunction with the Boys & Girls Club of the Foothills/CNP Branch & The Community Foundation of Lethbridge and Southwestern Alberta.
 She continues to work on this endeavor watching it grow and expand every year.
 This year, she added Sweet Riders Airbnb to the list of projects and will offer accommodation packages with her Sweet Riders Camps/Tours.
 She also runs FAT BIKE instruction and tours throughout the winter and would love to ride with you in all seasons!